Agent Brief: Build OpenClaw Fitness Report Connectors for Garmin, WHOOP, Speediance, and More

 That is the actual connection surface.
 Everything upstream can break and be fixed independently.

-If someone wants to reproduce this successfully, these rules matter more than any single code snippet:
+If an agent is going to build this successfully, these rules matter more than any single code snippet:

 -